Facebook Marketplace is a great place to make extra cash or save a few bucks, but it pays to be careful

 Best for: Buyers and sellers

-“[Criminals] want to understand your habits and the layout of your home so they can return and break in,” says personal safety expert Tom Patire.
-Install home security systems, and don’t volunteer information that could help a burglar.
+Questions about your working hours, whether you have a spouse who can help with moving an item or even where in your home you might put something you’re buying are often ploys to determine vulnerability.
+Criminals “want to understand your habits and the layout of your home so they can return and break in,” says personal safety expert Tom Patire.
+Never volunteer information that could help a burglar.

-Another angle cybercriminals could use is the desire to verify who you are.
+Another angle cybercriminals use is saying they need to verify who you are.
 But remember: A buyer or seller has no right to your personal information.
 Avoid anyone who asks for intel that’s not relevant to the sale, such as the verification code for your Facebook account, your password or your bank account information, says Ramzan.

 Keep communication on Facebook